django-json-api/django-rest-framework-json-api/docs/usage.md

 ### Working with polymorphic resources

-Polymorphic resources (as backed by [django-polymorphic](https://django-polymorphic.readthedocs.io/en/stable/)) allow you to easily use specialized subclasses without have to have special endpoints to expose the specialized versions.
+Polymorphic resources allow you to use specialized subclasses without requiring special endpoints to expose the specialized versions.
 For example, if you had a `Project` that could be either an `ArtProject` or a `ResearchProject`, you can have both kinds at the same URL.

+DJA tests its polymorphic support against [django-polymorphic](https://django-polymorphic.readthedocs.io/en/stable/).
+The polymorphic feature should also work with other popular libraries like django-polymodels or django-typed-models.

 #### Writing polymorphic resources